-For the longest time, little was known about the origins of the Buzzaround circuit, other than unsubstantiated rumours about a connection with Gary Hurst.
-In 2021, it was discovered that the Buzzaround was an unauthorised copy of a much more obscure mid-1960s fuzzbox, called the G. P. Electronics Harmonic Generator.1
+For the longest time, little was known about the origins of the Buzzaround circuit, and the rumours about a connection with famed designer of the Tone Bender, Gary Hurst, have never been supported with any evidence.
+Eventually, in 2021, it was discovered that the Buzzaround was an unauthorised copy of a much more obscure mid-1960s fuzzbox, called the G. P. Electronics Harmonic Generator.1

 Sola Sound used a circuit for their Tone Bender MKIII that was very likely to have been based on the earlier Buzzaround design, but the Tone Bender MKIII was modified to include a tone control.
 At some point in the late 1960s, the Italian musical instrument company, Elka, released the Dizzy Tone fuzz pedal, which was also derivative of the Buzzaround.

-Buzzarounds were housed in a folded steel enclosure and came painted in dark grey Hammerite.
-While it’s perhaps a little too unreliable and inconsistent to use on stage, the way the three controls interact make for a very flexible instrument that wouldn’t be too far out of place in a recording session for modern distorted guitars.
+Buzzaround pedals were housed in a folded steel enclosure and came painted in dark grey Hammerite.
+They featured an electronic circuit built on tag board, with three germanium NKT213 transistors.
+The way that the three controls on Burns’ Buzzaround interact make for a very flexible instrument, and compared with the much more rudimentary-sounding pedals from the mid-1960s, this one wouldn’t feel too far out of place in a recording session for modern distorted guitars.

-The units were fitted with a panel underneath denoting their serial numbers.
+Buzzarounds were also fitted with a panel underneath denoting their serial numbers.
 The known range of serial numbers on surviving Buzzarounds spans from 6134 to 7993, but because identical panels have been found in Burns amplifiers, with similar serial numbers falling within that range, it is impossible to even estimate how many Buzzarounds might have originally been produced.

 The front panel for the Buzzaround was designed by Eddie Cross, who was involved in the production of the pickguards on Burns guitars during the 1960s, and who preserved his original technical drawing of the Buzzaround’s control layout (pictured below).